bas-amop/PolarRoute-server/README.md

 PolarRouteServer can be installed from GitHub using `pip`.

 + Inside a virtual environment (e.g. venv, conda, etc.) run `pip install git+https://github.com/bas-amop/PolarRoute-server`
-  + To install a specific version append the tag, e.g. `pip intall git+https://github.com/bas-amop/PolarRoute-server@v0.1.6`
+  + To install a specific version append the tag, e.g. `pip install git+https://github.com/bas-amop/PolarRoute-server@v0.1.6`
   + Alternatively, clone this repository with git and install from source with `pip install -e .`

 ## Quickstart using docker compose (recommended)